-

 The following types of funds can be offered to retail investors:

-• domestic or European standard funds,
+• domestic or European standard funds;

-• European long-term investment funds (ELTIF).
+• European long-term investment funds (ELTIFs).

 -